richo/snowplow-wiki/setup-guide/Setting-up-EMR.md

 <a name="oses"/>
 ## A note on OSes

 We have had reports from community members that setting up Ruby and Amazon's "EMR Command Line Interface" is more straightforward in a Unix-based environment (such as Ubuntu or OS X) rather than in Windows.

-You may want to bear this in mind if you have a choice of environments to use to set up EMR.
+You may want to bear this in mind if you have a choice of different environments to use to set up EMR.

 <a name="rubyinstall"/>
 ## Installing Ruby